Why Your Outdoor Lighting Needs Summer Protection?

 7. Know When to Call Professionals

-- Proper conduit selection
+- Proper conduit selection and routing

-- Appropriate burial depth
+- Code-required burial depth

-- Code-required GFCI protection
+- GFCI protection at all outdoor circuits

 8. Create Family Safety Protocols